 Visualization or Guided Imagery

-In meditations involving visualization, your attention is on a person, place, or object that you imagine as you’re seated in meditation.10 These can be guided by a narrator (a teacher in an in-person class or a narrator on an audio track or app) or self-guided, in which you imagine and focus on a scene of your choice.
-This type of meditation involves fully immersing yourself in the peaceful setting, imagining sights, sounds, smells, sensations like temperature or movement, and even tastes).
+In meditations involving guided imagery and visualization, your attention is on a person, place, or object that you imagine as you’re seated in meditation.
+These can be guided by a narrator (a teacher in an in-person class or a narrator on an audio track or app) or self-guided, in which you imagine and focus on a scene of your choice.
+Guided imagery for anxiety and relaxation involves fully immersing yourself in the peaceful setting, imagining sights, sounds, smells, sensations like temperature or movement, and even tastes).

 Spiritual Meditation